ethberlin-hackathon/ETHBerlin-KnowledgeBase/resources/remix.md

     "url": "http://127.0.0.1:<port>"
 }

-Then start the plugin by licking on its icon.
+Then start the plugin by clicking on its icon.